Running Shoes Don’t Last Forever.

 However, as a general guideline, running shoes typically last around 300 to 500 miles.

 Some may last a little longer, while others wear out more quickly.

 Which part of the shoe wears out first?

-Usually, the outer side of your shoe sole wears out faster than other parts.
-This is happening because of the walking style.
+Usually, the outer side of the shoe sole deteriorates faster than other parts.

 Which sole will wear out early and which is long-lasting?